 Our doctors see patients at multiple locations.
 If you have questions regarding where your child’s appointment is, please contact us at 212-241-5415.

-In addition to the Kravis Children’s Hospital Gastroenterology and Hepatology Department on the Upper East Side of Manhattan, we have several locations around the New York metropolitan area, including the following.
+In addition to the Mount Sinai Kravis Children’s Hospital's Division of Gastroenterology on the Upper East Side of Manhattan, we have several locations around the New York metropolitan area, including the following.